 WHO declares an end to second Ebola outbreak in Guinea

-NZÉRÉKORÉ, Guinea –The world health organization on Saturday officially announced the end of guinea's second Ebola outbreak which was declared in February and claimed 12 lives.
+NZÉRÉKORÉ - The World Health Organization on Saturday officially announced the end of Guinea's second Ebola outbreak which was declared in February and claimed 12 lives.

 At 16 confirmed cases and seven probable infections according to WHO figures, the limited size of the latest flare-up has been credited to experience from the 2013-16 epidemic, which killed more than 11,300 people mostly in Guinea, Liberia and Sierra Leone.